s3h10r/egw-plugins/README.md

 The generator 'psychedelic' is the wonderfull code of ["Random (Psychedelic) Art, and a Pinch of Python" by Jeremy Kun](http://jeremykun.com/2012/01/01/random-psychedelic-art/).

 The generator 'squares+circles' is heavily [inspired by Kevin Howbrook's Squares](https://medium.com/@kevinhowbrook/learning-python-and-being-creative-making-art-with-code-da02880e3738)

+The generator 'mondrian' is an adoption of the  [Nifty Assigment](http://nifty.stanford.edu/) [Mondrian Art - Beautiful Recursion by Ben Stephenson](http://nifty.stanford.edu/2018/stephenson-mondrian-art/) (Stanford University)